CV help

 - A sentence outlining the role you performed

-- Bullets summarising specific responsibilities
+- Bullet points summarising specific responsibilities you were given

 Interests and activities:

-This is the place to say a little bit about you as a person, outside of work.
-You can mention any activity or hobby - but obviously keep it appropriate!
-There are certain things that a graduate recruiter just won't want to hear, so use your own discretion!
-Examples worth including in this area are:
+This is the place to say a little bit about you as a person, outside of work, and to let your personality shine through.
+You can mention any activity or hobby, but obviously keep it appropriate, there are certain things that a graduate recruiter just won't want to hear, so use your own discretion.

 - Sports teams